(A) When does the county agency ask the assistance group about resources?

 (E) How is the assistance group notified of the disqualification?

-(1) After the county agency has explored, verified and determined that the assistance group has knowingly transferred resources for the purpose of qualifying or attempting to qualify for food assistance benefits during the application processing period, the county agency shall send the assistance group a notice of denial explaining the reason for and the length of the disqualification.
+(1) After the county agency has explored, verified and determined that the assistance group has knowingly transferred resources for the purpose of qualifying or attempting to qualify for SNAP benefits during the application processing period, the county agency shall send the assistance group a notice of denial explaining the reason for and the length of the disqualification.
 The period of disqualification shall begin in the month of application.

-(2) If the assistance group has been participating at the time of the discovery of the transfer, a notice of adverse action explaining the reason for and length of the disqualification shall be sent.
+(2) When the assistance group has been participating at the time of the discovery of the transfer, a notice of adverse action explaining the reason for and length of the disqualification shall be sent.
 The period of disqualification shall be sent effective with the first allotment issued after the adverse notice period has expired, unless the assistance group requested a fair hearing and continued benefits.

 Promulgated Under: 111.15